CCRGeneticsBranch/RNAseqLandscape/README.md

 ## Installation

-The easiest way to get this pipeline is to clone the repository.
+The easiest way to get this script is to clone the repository.

 SSH:
 ```